Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 > This needs to be updated to reflect the Tetra asset model

 * ``` static cappedSupply ``` \
-  Get an object to specify a minting supply policy that caps the total supply of an asset class to a given value.
+  Get an object to specify a minting supply policy that caps the total supply of an asset label to a given value.
     * *Parameters*
         * ``` maxQuantity ``` \
           The maximum quantity of an asset type that the returned policy will allow to exist.